mrbid/Minetest-Worldmods/README.md

 ## TODO
 - `packed_things` nodes need to be updated with item groups that represent the original node being packed.
+- transparency support needs to be added to `mymillwork` for the caverealms glow crystal cuts

 ## Notes
 To load all these mods at the same time you will need to modify your minetest server:<br>